jayson-tvl3ttc/Backroom-Echoes/README.md

 ##  Overview

 **Backroom Echoes** is a **VR horror survival experience** that explores how **3D spatial audio** can serve as the *primary* interface for **navigation** and **threat detection** in immersive virtual environments.
 The project places players in a labyrinthine "Backrooms"-inspired maze, where sound is the key to survival.
 Players must activate multiple generators scattered throughout the maze while evading a patrolling enemy.
-Every gameplay mechanic—from navigation to AI behavior—is controlled by **audio cues**, demonstrating the potential of sound as a functional, emotional, and spatial navigation tool in VR.
+Every gameplay mechanic (from navigation to AI behavior) is controlled by **audio cues**, demonstrating the potential of sound as a functional, emotional, and spatial navigation tool in VR.

 Developed in **Unity (URP + Steam Audio)** with full **VR support (XR Interaction Toolkit)**, this project investigates the intersection of sound design, player psychology, and technical implementation in extended reality environments.